 Other than as discussed below, to our knowledge, none of our directors or executive officers (nor any personal holding company of any of such persons), or Shareholder holding a sufficient number of our securities to affect materially our control: (a) is, as of the date of this Annual Information Form, or has been within the ten years before the date of this Annual Information Form, a director or executive officer of any company (including us) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) has, within the ten years before the date of this prospectus, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the director, executive officer or Shareholder.

 Mr. Brussa was formerly a director of Calmena Energy Services Inc. ("Calmena"), a public oilfield service company which was placed in receivership on January 20, 2015.
 Mr. Brussa resigned as a director of Calmena on June 30, 2014.
-Messrs.
-Brussa, Ratushny and Tisdale were directors of Enseco Energy Services Corp. ("Enseco"), a public oilfield service company, which was placed in receivership on October 14, 2015 and, in connection therewith, a receiver was appointed under the Bankruptcy and Insolvency Act (Canada).
-Each of Messrs.
-Brussa, Ratushny and Tisdale resigned as directors of Enseco on October 14, 2015.
-On December 21, 2015 Enseco was assigned into bankruptcy by the receiver.
 Mr. Brussa was a director of Argent Energy Ltd. which was the administrator of Argent Energy Trust ("Argent Trust"), a public energy trust.
 On February 17, 2016, Argent Trust and its Canadian and United States holding companies (collectively "Argent") commenced proceedings under the Companies' Creditors Arrangement Act ("CCAA") for a stay of proceedings until March 19, 2016.
 On the same date, Argent filed voluntary petitions for relief under Chapter 15 of the United States Bankruptcy Code ("Chapter 15").
 On March 9, 2016, the stay of proceedings under the CCAA was extended until May 17, 2016.
 Additionally on March 10, 2016 the U.S. Bankruptcy Court approved an order recognizing the CCAA as the foreign main proceedings under Chapter 15.
 On April 26, 2016, Argent made an application seeking approval for the sale of its oil and gas assets, the distribution of the net proceeds from the sale and an extension to the stay of proceedings, which was re-scheduled for May 4 and 5, 2016.
 On May 10, 2016, two orders were granted approving the sale of Argent's oil and gas assets and the distribution of net proceeds from the sale.
 On May 11, 2016, both orders were recognized by the U.S. court within the Chapter 15 proceedings.
 On June 27, 2016, an order was granted which, among other things, extended the stay of proceedings under the CCAA until August 31, 2016.
 Mr. Brussa resigned on June 30, 2016.
-Mr. Brussa resigned as a director of Twin Butte Energy Ltd. ("Twin Butte"), a public oil and gas company, on September 1, 2016.
-On the same day, the senior lenders of Twin Butte (the "Senior Lenders") made an application to the Court of Queen's Bench of Alberta ("Court") to appoint a receiver and manager over the assets, undertakings and property of Twin Butte under the Bankruptcy and Insolvency Act